ManrajKambo/Telus-TV-Proxy/README.md

 Comcast's DRM solution is pretty good, but they should try to implement 2-4..
 I had obtained drm keys from Shaw, Rogers, Cox, as well as a few other providers that use Comcast's DRM solution a few years back.
 Those keys still work to this day...

-The main focus for this project was Telus, as they don't appear to impliment any of the mentioned stuff.
+The main focus for this project was Telus, as they don't appear to implement any of the mentioned stuff.

 Ever since Telus had the On-The-Go TV platform, I was able to obtain all of their DRM keys for tv channels.
 Telus TV+ is ight with the API rate limiting, but they should prob implement some content protection as I am still able to get the drm keys, despite them now using Verimatrix's DRM solution (https://www.verimatrix.com)